-Action Medical Research has more than 60 years of history in funding medical research with many notable successes.
+Action Medical Research has 65 years of history in funding medical research with many notable successes.
 With roots in research into the polio vaccine, the charity now focuses on the health of babies, children and young people.
 We are clear we are working in an area where there are very real unmet needs and not enough research funding.

-- Attract and select the best research most likely to deliver by using peer review and an expert scientific advisory panel to recommend each year research training fellowships and project grants
+- Attract and select the best research most likely to deliver by using open competition peer review and an expert Scientific Advisory Panel to recommend each year Research Training Fellowships and Project Grants

 - Identify the impact of research by each year analysing the potential clinical impact of recently completed grants as scored by peers and carrying out selected retrospective impact reports

 - Collaborate with other organisations using the strengths of Action’s open competition peer review system to fund high quality medical research to help babies, children and young people.

 The research we support focuses on child health including problems affecting pregnancy, childbirth, babies, children and young people.